eclipse/mraa/docs/building.md

 cmake ..
 make
 ~~~~~~~~~~~~~

+If this goes wrong and you have all the dependencies installed, then please
+file an issue with the full output of `cmake ..` and `make` or however far you
+got.

+## Configuration flags

 Our cmake configure has a number of options, cmake-gui or ccmake (cmake -i is
 no longer with us :() can show you all the options.
 A few of the more common